greenpeace/planet4/README.md

 ![Planet4](./planet4.png)

 Built on top of Wordpress tech, Greenpeace Planet 4 powers digital platforms to engage with millions and win campaigns around the world.
-The [Planet 4 Handbook](https://planet4.greenpeace.org/) contains an overview of the project, along with documentation and examples.
+The [Planet 4 landing page](https://planet4.greenpeace.org/) contains an overview of the project, along with documentation links and examples.

 # 👥 Community
 We are a community of, and in solidarity with, people from every gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, political opinion, age, skill level, occupation, and background.
 We acknowledge that not everyone has the time, financial means, or capacity to actively participate, but we recognize and encourage involvement of all kinds.
 We facilitate and foster access and empowerment.
 We are all learners.